-Ayesha is a conservation ecologist with a passion for birds and mammals.
+Ayesha is a conservation decision scientist with a passion for improving ecological management decisions.
 She began her career in Australia working with the National Parks and Wildlife Service in Royal National Park, New South Wales, to measure the response of small mammals including the threatened eastern pygmy possum to the devastating bushfires of 2001.
 She spent several years working as a zookeeper then as a landscape restoration project manager for the non-government organisation Greening Australia.

 In 2014 Ayesha started as a research fellow with Prof David Lindenmayer in the Fenner School at ANU.
 She continued her research into optimal monitoring of networks of species as well as working on long-term monitoring data from endangered Grassy Box woodlands to understand variability in species' responses to land management actions and predict where and when to implement biodiversity-focused interventions in agricultural landscapes.

-Ayesha commenced an ARC DECRA Fellowship at the University of Sydney in September 2017.
-Her research is focused on informing ecosystem assessments of vulnerability and priorities for recovery, through an understanding of species co-occurrence and the effects of threats and management interventions, and she spent 3 years undertaking field research in central Australia's Simpson Desert, learning about how birds, mammals and plants respond to grazing, extreme events and livestock exclusion.
+Ayesha undertook an ARC DECRA Fellowship at the University of Sydney from 2017 to 2021.
+Her research focused on informing ecosystem assessments and priorities for biodiversity recovery, through improved understanding of the effects of threats and management interventions, and she spent 3 years undertaking field research in central Australia's Simpson Desert, learning about how birds, mammals and plants respond to grazing, extreme events and livestock exclusion.